thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 Once you are satifised with everything, lets take our new elevation rule for a spin.
 Assign your scope tags where required, then assign your elevation rule to your device.

+> **_NOTE:_** **If you want more control of where the process is launched from, you can also configure the "File path" option.
+IF users try to elevate a file outside this path, detection will fail and users will not be able to elevate**